BY BOBBY MOHR

 In wake of the sleeve controversy, Barcelona television channel TV3, has released a partial interview in a program they are doing about Pique who claims his relationship with Sergio Ramos and others in the Spanish national team is very good.
 But even if it wasn’t would he heap that unnecessary attention on himself to say it wasn’t in an interview?
 Probably not

 The two men that sat at the press conference back in October 2010, Pique on the right and Ramos on the left, would be made to line up that very same way at EURO 2012 at the core of Spain’s back line.
 Carles Puyol, Spain’s Tarzan-haired hero from the 2008 EURO and 2010 World Cup would be ruled out of the 2012 tournament through a knee injury, effectively shifting Sergio Ramos from his marauding right back position with the selection to center back.
-In six games of the tournament which ended in Spain’s historic treble of major tournaments, Spain only conceded a single goal.
+In six games of that tournament, which completed Spain’s historic treble of major tournaments, Spain only conceded a single goal.
 Since then, the Ramos and Pique partnership hasn’t been as stalwart.
 A group stage exit at the World Cup in Brazil and a shock exit to a hopeful Italy this past summer in the first knockout round has put the once mighty Spain in a born-again mortal position reeling for answers.
 Whether Spain as a whole is behind the learning curve or there’s still hidden unrest in the squad split down the middle of its center halves, one thing is known for sure.
 Sergio Ramos has assumed the armband while Pique has assumed his exit.
 And after the Russia 2018 is dead and buried, Spain will have a new center back pairing, one that with any luck will be less controversial.